charmeleon-zz/jekyll-archive/_posts/2012-11-26-pitfalls-when-creating-a-bittorrent-client.md

 ### Incomplete/Chained/Invalid messages

 So the filesharing portion of a BitTorrent client is accomplished by communicating length-prefixed messages.
-The more interesting issues that arise out of this occurs when you read from a socket and you receive:
+The more interesting issues that arise out of this occur when you read from a socket and you receive:
 * An incomplete message
 * Multiple messages as a single string
 * An invalid message